aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/core-interfaces.md

 # Fabric Level Variables

-These fabric level parameters can be used with backbone isis interfaces, and may be overridden on link profile or link level:
+These fabric level parameters can be used with core_interfaces running ISIS, and may be overridden on link profile or link level:

 ```yaml
 isis_default_circuit_type: < level-1-2, | level-1 | level-2 | Default -> level-2 >